cellml/libcellml/docs/developer_docs/dev_setup.rst

   git config remote.prime.pushurl "You really did not want to do that!"

-You have now added a new remote connection to the original :libcellml_repo:`libCellML <>` repository, named it ``prime`` and set it to be the default location for your fetch and push commands.
-You have also set the ``prime`` repository as read-only by setting an invalid push URL.
+You have now added a new remote connection to the original :libcellml_repo:`libCellML <>` repository, named it :code:`prime` and set it to be the default location for your fetch and push commands.
+You have also set the :code:`prime` repository as read-only by setting an invalid push URL.

 Next steps
 ==========